redplusblue/Scripts/py/Automation Scripts/#1A - runner.py/ReadMe.md

 # runner.py version 1.0 last checked 6 - May - 2022

 ## Functions(default):
--Opens a .pdf file with default file opener [set for Edge] -Executes keyboard shortcuts to read the pdf aloud for edge
+1. Opens a .pdf file with default file opener [set for Edge]
+2. Executes keyboard shortcuts to read the pdf aloud for edge

 ## Function(s) [Extended use]:
-=Can be used to open any weblink (eg youtube) or any other program instead of a .pdf file.
+1. Can be used to open any weblink (eg youtube) or any other program instead of a .pdf file.
-=Other keyboard keys can be emulated
+2. Other keyboard keys can be emulated

 # Notes: